xyr11/xtrike-bot/README.md

 Hang tight.

 ## Add the bot to your server
-*The invite link will be available once the bot gets out of beta.*
+*Invite link will be available once the bot gets out of beta.*

-## Versions
+## Changelog
+[Check the CHANGELOG.md file](./CHANGELOG.md) for the complete changelog.

 ### 0.3.2 (upcoming)
-...

-### 0.3.1
-New commands, new year bug fixes and updated discord.js to v13.5.1

-#### Breaking changes
+Major changes
-- updated discord.js to v13.5.1
+- Updated discord.js to v13.6.0 and other dependencies (3d3d9ac)
+- Automatically enable slash commands and the ;image command in newly joined servers (3685b3a, e7a1db9)
+- Update server count and delete ;image command data when bot leaves a server (756db7d)
+- `deployslash` and `testingServer` config entry is deprecated (e1b1de8, 47d8327)
-- moved the SendMsg class to its own folder
+- Added the BotCmd class (cce09cb, 9e12a26, 582c127)

+Other stuff
+- Fixes to ;image (72cf0da, 183bfaf, b76c5a1, b2a4910), sniper commands (f22f3a0, effb9ca, c5cda22), ;help (57f095d), ;user (6e34280)
-- new config entry for Oxford Dictionaries API
+- New config entry for `deferEmoji` for the sendMsg class (44ec18d, 8a8c7c0)

-#### Other stuff
-- fixed `extractVids` autoresponse not working
-- updated the `user` command to include the presence status and server timeout
-- added the `server` command to get all available info on the current server
-- forgot to remove the `isBeta` status on the `image` command, command should work now
-- added the `define` command which gives word definitions (powered by Oxford Dictionaries)
+- discord.js embed methods deprecation fixes (36d84c8, b2a4910)
+- Added reloading modules (57a4265)
-- recategorized some commands
+- Updated the video commands to give (112dddd)

-You can see past changelogs [in the CHANGELOG.md file.](./CHANGELOG.md)

 ## Endpoints
 You can either use `GET` or `POST`.